moov-io/iso20022/README.md

  Command | Info
  ------- | -------
-`convert` | The convert command allows users to convert from a message to another message format.
-Result will create a message.
+`convert` | The convert command allows users to convert between message formats.
+The output will create a new message.
-`print` | The print command allows users to print a message with special file format (json, xml).
+`print` | The print command allows users to print a message in a specified file format (JSON, XML).
 `validator` | The validator command allows users to validate a message.
 `web` | The web command will launch a web server with endpoints to manage messages.